 “You made him a very busy vampyre, he had better things to be doing.”

-Ouch.
-My gaze falls to the plate in my hand, to be more specific the chocolate desert.
+My gaze falls to the plate in my hand, to be more specific the chocolate dessert.
 “I don’t know if I can eat the whole thing,” I inform.

 “Of course you can.
 Where do you think I get my insatiable need for chocolate?”